Zapper-fi/protocol/docs/api-intro/portfolio/app-balances.md

 # App Balances

 Surfaces balances that a user might hold inside of an onchain application.
-Use cases include showing DeFi positions, claimables, or portfolio tracking.

 ---

 ### `appBalances`